-Since our founding in May 2011, we’ve been run almost entirely by a dedicated and expanding group of volunteers (and now a dedicated and active board of directors).
+Since our founding in May 2011, we’ve been run almost entirely by a dedicated and expanding group of volunteers and a dedicated and active board of directors.
 We became a 501(c)3 organization in early 2015.

-2016 was a busy and productive year for Mode Shift.
+The past year has been productive for Mode Shift.
 With the support of the community, we launched a number of projects:

 - Omaha Safe Crossings – a citizen driven look at problem intersections to help make them safer for people of all ages and abilities who walk, bike, or use mobility aids.